Community Stories

 EcoGPX® Coventry Residency Report: A Creative-led Response to Community Achievements and Issues

-by Basma, 10 months ago
+by Basma, about 1 year ago

 The EcoGPX® residency, launched by Intercultural Roots in May 2024 with support from a £100,000 Innovate UK grant, commenced its first eco-arts residency in Coventry on July 17th.
 Integrating artistic creativity, ecological advocacy, and digital technology, EcoGPX® aims to highlight and address local social and environmental issues as well as celebrate the valued heritage, culture and achievements of Coventry and Warwickshire.